 How to Get the Solar Tax Credit in 2019

 It’s simple — go solar!
 Contact Citadel Roofing & Solar today for a free proposal detailing how solar can save you money on your monthly electricity bill, and earn you a 30% tax credit worth thousands of dollars, possibly even more than $10,000.
 Your proposal will include an estimate of your Solar Tax Credit amount.
 So if you want to get off the treadmill of ever-increasing utility bills and get your piece of Uncle Sam’s solar pie, give us a call at (800) 400-2852 to speak with one of our Solar Consultants.
 Or fill out our web form and we’ll get back to you soon.

 Our no-pressure approach is one reason we have such high customer satisfaction.
 Our 30 years of working on roofs (installing new roofs and solar energy systems) make us one of the more experienced solar installers in the state.
 And we keep it personal.
-We’re a local company using only our own local employees, and after you sign up, we’ll give you one point of contact for the entire installation process.
+We’re a local company, with offices in Vacaville, Roseville, and Valencia using only our own local employees, and after you sign up, we’ll give you one point of contact for the entire installation process.